EHRI/rspub-gui/docs/rst/rsgui.glossary.rst

             `ResourceGateBuilder <http://rspub-core.readthedocs.io/en/latest/rst/rspub.pluggable.gate.html#resource-gate-builder>`_
                 Documentation on rspub-core

+    resource
+        In web technology, a data resource is anything that can be accessed with a link.
+It can for instance be a file, (part of) a database or the output of a program.

     resource directory
-        The base directory on the (local or networked) filesystem where resources are stored.
-The resource directory should be chosen careful, because it influences the composition of the URL to the resource.
+        The base directory on the (local or networked) filesystem where :term:`resource`\ s that should be :term:`synchronize`\ d are stored.
+The resource directory should be chosen careful, because it influences the composition of the URL to the :term:`resource`\ .

         .. seealso::

             :doc:`rsgui.configure`
                 Configure page

-    resourcelist
+    Resource List
-        A resourcelist is an xml-document of type :term:`sitemap` that enlists available resources on a particular site.
+        A Resource List is an xml-document of type :term:`sitemap` that enlists available :term:`resource`\ s on a particular site.

         .. seealso::